 Child support can be collected from unemployment payments, disability, severance pay, worker’s compensation benefits, and social security benefits, so your job loss may not be sufficient enough for a modification if it is not that impactful.
 Child support is calculated based on the highest income parent (which is typically around 15 percent for one child, 26 percent for two, 30 percent for three, and so on).
 It is crucial that you pay your past child support payments because if you do not, the court may not want to modify your payments because you have not proven you are capable of paying.
 However, if you find new employment while your support is in the process of being reviewed or modified, you can always withdraw your motion.
 If you do not withdraw your motion quickly enough, you could accumulate significant charges and extra support payments, and even be found in contempt of the court for your failure to update them on your new employment.

 Contact an Attorney

-If you have suddenly lost your job or have incurred a serious and significant decrease in your earnings, you should speak to a family law attorney, like a child custody attorney in Frisco, TX, if you have any questions.
+If you have suddenly lost your job or have incurred a serious and significant decrease in your earnings, you should speak to a family law attorney, like a child custody attorney, if you have any questions.
 They can help explain any laws specific to your state in which you live, help you through the modification process, and help you withdraw your motion should you find employment.